-$$\frac{Measured\ Accuracy\ per\ MVD}{Observed\ Traffic\ Volume} = \underbrace{\begin{bmatrix} 1 & \left(\frac{Observed\ Traffic\ Volume}{Observed\ Traffic\ Volume}\right) \\ \end{bmatrix} \times 100 }{Observed\ Traffic\ Volume}$$
+$Measured Accuracy per MVD = \left[1 - \left(\frac{Observed Traffic Volume - MVD Reported Traffic Volume}{Observed Traffic Volume}\right)\right] \times 100$

 - 1. Observed Traffic Volume is the total observed traffic volume passing the audited MVD. - MVD Reported Traffic Volume is the total traffic volume captured by the MVD, via the HDSmart Utility, at the audited MVD. - 3.
 Exceptions: - a) Any MVD disabled for predictive or preventative maintenance. - b) Any MVDs in non-working conditions pending repair of a damaged component.
-Example KPI Calculation. - e) Any MVD which is unavailable during the auditing period, will have an individual audit conducted within 30 days of becoming available.
+Example KPI Calculation. - c) Any MVD which is unavailable during the auditing period, will have an individual audit conducted within 30 days of becoming available.